p4lang/p4analyzer/docs/dev/architecture.md

 thereby negating the need to download any platform specific assets when the extension is first initialized.

-This document describes some of the high level architectural pieces that exist in the project, and can be used as a guide when looking at navigating the codebase for the first time.
+This document describes some of the high level architectural pieces that exist in the project, and can be used as a guide when navigating the codebase for the first time.

 ## <a name="analyzer-host"></a> The `AnalyzerHost` and `Analyzer`
 The `Analyzer` is responsible for ingesting P4 source code and producing a structured model of that P4 code that is highly optimized for querying.
-The model maintained by the `Analyzer` is fully resolved and wholly maintained in memory, and as such, having no direct access to I/O, will be derived from the received LSP notifications directly.
+The model maintained by it is fully resolved and wholly maintained in memory, and as such, having no direct access to I/O, will be derived from the received LSP notifications directly.
-Request and Notification Handlers adapt the LSP messages to one or more calls to the core Analyzer.
-This design will allow the core Analyzer to be used outside of a Language Server context and in other tools such as Formatters and Linters.
+Request and Notification Handlers adapt the LSP messages to one or more calls into it.
+This design will allow the core to be used outside of a Language Server context, such as within Format and Linting tools for example.

-Since the `Analyzer` cannot perform any I/O directly, it will rely on a host to provide these (and other) services on its behalf.
+Since the `Analyzer` cannot perform any I/O directly, it relies on a host to provide these (and other) services on its behalf.
 The following diagram shows this composition:

 ![AnalyzerHost and Analyzer composition.](diagrams/analyzer-host.svg)